 Sauvabelin Tower offers incomparable views from a height of 35 metres.

-You can also enjoy the nature reserve and the animals, and even a boat ride on the lake.
+You can also enjoy the nature reserve and the animals.